- Local groups

 What is a twig?

-If becoming a twig sounds like a good idea to you and other EAC members in your community, here are some general questions to consider:
+If becoming a twig sounds like a good idea to you and other Editors Canada members in your community, here are some general questions to consider:

 If you are interested in starting a twig in your area, the following people could provide advice or support: